danilocurvelo/imd0030-20242/projects/deques.md

 - After submitting to Canvas, add a submission comment linking to your slides or document.

 We do not ask for your code.
 Given enough time and support, we're certain you would be able to write a fully-functional program that meets the specification.
 The goal of this course is to learn how to design program specifications in the first place.
 Although this doesn't requires fully-functional code, you'll often need to write programs that are close enough to the specification for it to provide a meaningful basis for further analysis and discussion.

-We also understand that not everyone is comfortable giving a voiceover presentation.
-If you don't feel comfortable recording a presentation (e.g. gender and voice dysphoria, limited access to resources, complicated living situations), we would be happy to work with you to find a better way to present your project.
-Reach out to the course staff to discuss options and alternatives.
-You do not need to tell us why you feel uncomfortable; our list above is an incomplete list of some things that we were thinking about in designing for equity and access.
 </details>

 ## Deque interface